Monte Pissis: Climbing

 Until recently, this mountain had received very little attention.
-The first successful recorded ascent was achieved in 1937 by Polish climbers Osiecki and Szczepanski.
+The first successful recorded ascent was made in 1937 by Polish climbers Stefan Osiecki and Jan Alfred Szczepański of the Second Polish Andean Expedition.
 The mountain was not climbed again until 1985.

-The opening of mining in the area has resulted in the construction of basic roads in the last 15 years.
-This has developed the tourism in the Atacama Desert and now more people ascend the mountain, usually with a previous stop in Fiambalá to organise the climb.
-Approaching it from neighbouring Chile is also possible but involves a longer way.
+The advent of mining in the area has resulted in the construction of basic roads in the last 15 years.
+This has helped tourism to develop in the Atacama Desert, and now more people ascend the mountain, usually with a previous stop in Fiambalá to organise the climb.
+Approaching it from neighbouring Chile is also possible but involves a longer route.

 As the mountain is very high and remote, a long approach is required but the ascent is easy and does not require any specific climbing skill.
-Nevertheless, warm clothing and good shoes are required as temperature during the night can drop as low as -30 C and winds can be very strong.
+Nevertheless, warm clothing and good shoes are essential, as the temperature during the night can drop as low as -30 C and winds can be very strong.
 Usually most teams ascend the peak during December to March, the warmest period of the year.